 4. Hidden Gifts

-It’s important to lastly remember that gifted children may show some, or all of these traits, and they may well be subject to differing develop
+Lastly, it’s important to remember that gifted children may show some or all of these traits and may be subject to differing develop

-What’s more gifted children aren’t necessarily those who are high academic achievers, they may require specialist guidance upon progressing their natural abilities, as well as the right learning environments in which to truly flourish.
-Perfect examples of this may include children who have ADHD or other learning conditions, as well as children who may tend to be perfectionists, where focus comes to the detriment of task completion times.
+What’s more, gifted children aren’t necessarily those who are high academic achievers, and they may require specialist guidance upon progressing their natural abilities, as well as the suitable learning environments in which to flourish truly.
+Perfect examples of this may include children who have ADHD or other learning conditions and children who may tend to be perfectionists, where focus comes to the detriment of task completion times.